dabacon/essays/hyperqard.md

 5 points for using Grover to search a database.

-5 points for inventing a new number by which to compare qubit counts.
+5 points for every new metric designed to make you look better.
+5 more points if that number is a just a renaming of a previous metric.

 10 points for solving NP-complete problems in polynomial time.